anyaevostinar/anyaevostinar.github.io/classes/111-f24/syllabus.md

 * Demonstrates mastery (the submission provides evidence of mastery of the learning objective(s))

-An important aspect of specifications grading is revision. **You may revise any programming deliverable up until the end of exams.** Learning is not a linear process, and it involves making mistakes and learning from them.
+An important aspect of specifications grading is revision. **You may revise any programming deliverable up until the end of classes.** Learning is not a linear process, and it involves making mistakes and learning from them.
 You may *individually* revise and resubmit a deliverable at least once, within a week after its assessment has been released.
 I will keep the higher of the {original, revised} levels (though if you end up with a revised submission at a lower level than the original, we should meet to discuss it).
-You may *individually* [further revise](revision-process) that deliverable before the end of the term and request additional feedback via a form ([link TBD]()), however **I make no guarantee of how quickly the resubmission will be assessed; it might not happen until the end of the term.**
+You may *individually* [further revise](revision-process) that deliverable before the end of **classes** (*not the end of exams*) and request additional feedback via a form ([link TBD]()), however **I make no guarantee of how quickly the resubmission will be assessed; it might not happen until the end of the term.**
 Even if an assignment was initially a paired assignment, all revisions should be completed individually.

 ### Quiz Assessment